Ishura: Light novels

 The series is written by Keiso.
-It originated as a web novel published on the Kakuyomu novel website on June 30, 2017, then also on the Shōsetsuka ni Narō website on July 2, 2017.
+It originated as a web novel published on the Kakuyomu novel website on June 30, 2017.
+It then appeared on the Shōsetsuka ni Narō website as well on July 2, 2017.
 It was later acquired by ASCII Media Works, who published the series under their Dengeki no Shin Bungei imprint.
 The first volume was released on September 17, 2019.
-As of February 2023, seven volumes have been released.
+As of December 2024, ten volumes have been released.